Doubly-Robust Functional Average Treatment Effect Estimation: Estimation and inference

-\begin{remark} The remainder term in Assumption \textbf{b} can be bounded by the product of the norms of the distance between true and estimated nuisance functions (see Supplementary Material Section~\ref{suppsec:remainder} for a proof).
-This property, sometimes referred to as \textit{mixed bias}, \textit{product bias}, or \textit{strong} double robustness, implies that the rate at which the remainder converges to 0 is given by the product of the rates at which the estimators converge to truth.
+The fact that the remainder is bounded by the product of the norms of the distance between true and estimated quantities is also referred to as \textit{mixed bias}, \textit{product bias}, or \textit{strong} double-robustness property \citep{wager2024causal}, as opposed to the \textit{weak} double-robustness property presented in the main text (see Section~\ref{subsec:estimate}).
+This property implies that the rate at which the remainder converges to 0 is given by the product of the rates at which the estimators converge to truth.
 This turns out to be particularly useful in our context.
 In fact, in several applications it would be reasonable to assume that the estimation of the regression functions $\mu^{(a)}(X)$, $a\in\{0,1\}$ is a more complex task than the estimation of $\pi^{(1)}(X)$.
 Indeed, $\mu^{(a)}$ maps a vector of size $p$ into a function in $C(\mathcal{T})$; $\pi^{(a)}$ maps the same vector into a variable supported in $(0,1)$.
-If the rate of convergence of $\hat{\pi}^{(1)}$ were parametric (i.e.~$n^{-1/2}$), than \textit{any} rate of convergence for $\hat{\mu}^{(a)}$ would suffice to guarantee the convergence of \DRFOS{} to a Gaussian Process.
+If the rate of convergence of $\hat{\pi}^{(1)}$ were parametric (i.e.~$n^{-1/2}$), then \textit{any} rate of convergence for $\hat{\mu}^{(a)}$ would suffice to guarantee the convergence of \DRFOS{} to a Gaussian process.
 See \citet{kennedy2022semiparametric} for additional comments on this problem. \end{remark}